observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 To gain this lower level of visibility into our solution, we have various tools at our disposal.
 To demonstrate how easily you can instrument an existing application, we'll explore an auto-instrumentation approach using OpenTelemetry's automated instrumentation agents and the OpenTelemetry collector to send telemetry data upstream. 😉

-> Note: The [section below](TODO) offers a comparison of different approaches for instrumenting applications, along with links to relevant resources and samples.
+> 📝 **Note:**  This article ["Cluster observability"](https://internal.playbook.microsoft.com/code-with-platformops/capabilities/observability/k8s-observability/?h=instrumentation+based#individual-instrumentation-based-approaches) on the PlatformOps Playbook offers a comparison of a few other  approaches for instrumenting applications, along with links to relevant resources and samples.

 But first, let's provision our resources so that we have a destination to send the newly gathered data.